stefanofa/awesome/README.md

 *   [tursodatabase/libsql](https://github.com/tursodatabase/libsql) - libSQL is a fork of SQLite that is both Open Source, and Open Contributions.

-## PHP

-*   [inertiajs/inertia](https://github.com/inertiajs/inertia) - Inertia.js lets you quickly build modern single-page React, Vue and Svelte apps using classic server-side routing and controllers.

-*   [matomo-org/matomo](https://github.com/matomo-org/matomo) - Empowering People Ethically with the leading open source alternative to Google Analytics that gives you full control over your data.
-Matomo lets you easily collect data from websites & apps and visualise this data and extract insights.
-Privacy is built-in.
-Liberating Web Analytics.
-Star us on Github? +1.
-And we love Pull Requests!

-*   [coollabsio/coolify](https://github.com/coollabsio/coolify) - An open-source & self-hostable Heroku / Netlify / Vercel alternative.

 ## Markdown

 *   [badges/awesome-badges](https://github.com/badges/awesome-badges) - A curated collection of awesome things related to status badges